JoeyChuaYeeHuan/joeychuayeehuan.github.io/index.md

     and attrition analysis with UiPath, Google Sheets, Tableau, and Asana.
   </p>
   <p>
-    I hold a strong grounding in business and IT, with practical skills in Excel, SQL, Power BI, and Python/R — and have applied them in multiple high-distinction academic projects.
+    I hold a strong grounding in business and IT, with practical skills in Excel, SQL, Python Programming, and R programming — and have applied them in multiple high-distinction academic projects.
     I also believe in transforming academic operations and have designed digital workflows to streamline survey management, case triaging, and CRM notifications.
   </p>
   <p>